Is a regularly updated blog featuring issues, commentary and discussion related to civil procedure.

 Features news, information, course materials, scholarship and research primarily for those teaching criminal law.

-Features health law news and information, including analysis of the FDA and the healthcare industry.
+Features health law news and information, including analysis of the Affordable Care Act, the FDA and the healthcare industry as a whole.

 “Over the past two decades, domestic U.S. law has become more intertwined than ever with international human rights norms.
 Courts and legislatures are increasingly confronting human rights arguments, and government actors from the local to the federal level are increasingly active in developing these norms internationally.
 As law professors, we not only study these developments but may also participate in them, often acting as human rights advocates or catalysts for change.
 We also engage our students in human rights analysis and advocacy efforts, through law school clinics, research projects and classroom readings.
 This blog aims to serve as a forum for exchanging information and insights relevant to all of the many ways in which law professors and scholars are active in this area, from teaching to advocacy to scholarship.”

 "What is Information Law?
 We see it as an obvious convergence of intellectual property doctrine, communications regulation, First Amendment norms, and new technology.
 As information becomes the most precious commodity of the 21st century, the law surrounding it will have to evolve.
 That’s what we want to talk and think about here—along with various related and not-so-related threads (hey, “information” covers a lot of ground!)."

 This blawg covers academic international law journals and other related publications.

 "This is a spinoff of the firm's InfoLaw Newsletter, much like CSI: Miami is a spin-off from CSI.
 Except without all the corpses.
 The blog will feature shorter pieces, and ideally, reader feedback.
 Should be fun.
 Oh, yeah, and informative."